Running WRF¶

 Vertical refinement for a nested domain

-An idealized simulation may be run once the WRF model is successfully compiled for one of the idealized test cases.
-The following two executables are built with the code and should be available in the WRF/main directory, and linked from there to the WRF/test/em_case directory, where case refers to the specific idealized simulation (see Available Ideal Test Cases).
+To run an ideal simulation, WRF must be compiled for one of the available ideal test cases.
+The following two executables are built in the WRF/main directory, and are linked to WRF/test/em_[case], where [case] refers to the specific ideal simulation.

 - ideal.exe